robinyuan1002/lind-wasm-docs/docs/daily.md

 ## Mon 7/08/2024
 1. The issue has been identified.
 It was caused by int err = allocate_stack(iattr, &pd, &stackaddr, &stacksize);.
 The allocate_stack function returns a usable stack for a new thread either by allocating a new stack or reusing a cached stack of sufficient size.
 The ATTR parameter must be non-NULL and point to a valid pthread_attr.
 The PDP parameter must also be non-NULL.
+2. The problem with allocatestack.c not being compiled into an object file is due to code from allocatestack.c directly compiled into pthread_create.c.
+This is an unconventional method, but it seems like people use it anyway.
+It makes debugging harder, but I can debug it by adding print statements."

 ## Thu 7/04/2024
 1. Confirmed that pthread_create calls __pthread_create_2_1 in glibc.